dnashwilton/relationship-rating/README.md

 Removal of progess bar.
 Removal of background colour in progress bar.
-Insert email address and twitter information on the page
+Insert email address and twitter information on the page Reinstate addEventListenders for buttons.
+Code already on js file.

 [Top of Page](#table-of-contents)